russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Emotional connections are a sign of trusting, intimate interpersonal relationships between loved ones (parents and children, husband and wife, and ultimately between family members and friends).

-"People driven by a purpose larger than themselves are able to foster connections that are not only deeper but also longer-lasting." — Daniel H. Pink, 'Drive: The Surprising Truth About What Motivates Us'
+"People driven by a purpose larger than themselves are able to foster connections that are not only deeper but also longer-lasting." — Daniel H. Pink, 'Drive'

-"Leaders who understand that their job is to serve the people they lead, not to seek affirmation, build deeper, more lasting connections." — Patrick Lencioni, 'The Motive: Why So Many Leaders Abdicate Their Most Important Responsibilities'
+"Leaders who understand that their job is to serve the people they lead, not to seek affirmation, build deeper, more lasting connections." — Patrick Lencioni, 'The Motive'

-In a close relationship, there's an opportunity to freely and openly share personal thoughts and feelings and to discuss motivations and plans.
-The other person's well-being and safety become equally important as a person's desires and safety in this relationship.
+In a close relationship, there's an opportunity to freely and openly share personal thoughts and feelings, as well as discuss motivations and plans.
+The well-being and safety of the other person become equally important as one's own desires and safety in this relationship.

-Close relationships create a positive emotional background for self-development and self-disclosure and give a sense of security.
+Close relationships create a positive emotional backdrop for self-development and self-disclosure, providing a sense of security.
 We feel more relaxed in such a relationship: we're not afraid to show our individuality, experiment, reveal deep feelings, or share our secrets.
 Emotional closeness gives a person a sense of support, understanding, and acceptance.
 It contributes to personal development and well-being.

-"The truth about our motives is often uncomfortable, but it's essential for truly understanding ourselves and the world around us." — Kevin Simler and Robin Hanson, 'The Elephant in the Brain: Hidden Motives In Everyday Life'
+"The truth about our motives is often uncomfortable, but it's essential for truly understanding ourselves and the world around us." — Kevin Simler and Robin Hanson, 'The Elephant in the Brain'

 Kevin Simler quote